Mitochondrial Dysfunction and Aging

 Key Takeaways

-- NAD+ and CoQ10 are critical cofactors for mitochondrial energy production
+- NAD+ and CoQ10 are critical cofactors for mitochondrial energy production; exercise and fasting stimulate new mitochondria.

-- Dr. Kamen assesses and treats mitochondrial dysfunction as part of longevity care
+- Dr. Kamen assesses and supports mitochondrial function as part of longevity care in Las Vegas.

 Common Questions